The origins of the days of the week in English. First, let’s remind ourselves of the days of the week in English. They are as follows:

 For the weekend days, Saturday is names after the Roman god Saturn, and Sunday is of course, the ‘sun’s day’.

 Thank you for reading this blog!
-I hope you’ve found it both interesting and informative.
 As always, please remember to book a Free Trial Lesson with us at Crown Academy.